New Bremen Village: Our Vision

 New Bremen is a picturesque community, boasting two trails along the Miami-Erie Canal.
 New Bremen embodies the hard work ethic of its German founders by offering ample employment opportunities, great schools, beautiful parks and safe neighborhoods.
 It’s an ideal place to work, raise a family and call home.

 New Bremen Village Office

 The New Bremen Village Office is the hub of the village government.
 It performs many different functions, including utility bill payment and processing, payroll, financial management, issuing building and zoning permits, and purchasing of supplies.
-Economic Development activities are carried out along with grant administration, federal and state reporting, and financial management.

 The village office staff includes the fiscal officer and 2 administrative assistants.